Using Google Maps Trip Planner in 6 Easy Steps

 4. Google Maps will show you the best route.

 💡One last tip: If you’re worried about data usage, download the Google map of your destination before you leave.
-You’ll still be able to see your plan, even without the internet.
+It will let you see your plan, even without the internet.
+For more tips on using Google Maps effectively, check out our guide on using Google Maps as a route planner.

 Now you’re all set to hit the road.
 Your perfectly planned trip is right there in your pocket.